AdithyaBhat17/take-home-assignment/README.md

 You can use the following libraries if you wish to.

 - React Router
+- Styled components
 - Material UI / Chakra UI
 - SWR (https://swr.now.sh)
 - React Query
 - React Table

+**NOTE: We deduct points if you fail to follow the instructions clearly (i.e., using additional libraries or not following the goals and evaluation criteria)**

 ## Prerequisites